Academic Skills Building

 The Harvard College Writing Program provides a number of writing resources.
 Sources include HarvardWrites, where Harvard faculty talk about academic writing, handouts on various aspects of the essay writing process (e.g., developing a thesis, tips on grammar, conclusions), and discipline-specific writing guides (e.g., brief guide to writing the history paper, brief guide to writing the psychology paper, and a guide to philosophical writing).

-We also recommend contacting your teaching fellow or instructor and forming a study group.
+We also recommend contacting your teaching fellow or instructor and consider forming a study group.

 The BSC provides subject-matter tutoring and individual academic counseling to a limited number of degree candidates and Premedical Program participants on a referral basis.
 Talk to your academic advisor.